2017 Extended Orientation Institute

-Whether you are new to extended orientation programming, a seasoned professional, or looking to create something new on your campus, we look forward to hosting you at Virginia Tech, home of Hokie Camp!
+Whether you are new to extended orientation programming, a seasoned professional, or looking to create something new on your campus, we look forward to hosting you at The University of Georgia, home of Dawg Camp!

 Registration & Travel Information